chandanpalai/scope-firmware/xc3s50an/ipcore_dir/chipscope_ila_readme.txt

 The following files were generated for 'chipscope_ila' in directory /home/ali/Projects/Active/cur/usbscope/fw/xc3s50an/ipcore_dir/

-chipscope_ila.asy:
-   Graphical symbol information file.
-Used by the ISE tools and some third party tools to create a symbol representing the core.

-chipscope_ila.cdc:
-   Please see the core data sheet.

-chipscope_ila.ejp:
-   Please see the core data sheet.

-chipscope_ila.gise:
-   ISE Project Navigator support file.
-This is a generated file and should not be edited directly.

-chipscope_ila.ngc:
-   Binary Xilinx implementation netlist file containing the information required to implement the module in a Xilinx (R) FPGA.

-chipscope_ila.vhd:
-   VHDL wrapper file provided to support functional simulation.
-This file contains simulation model customization data that is passed to a parameterized simulation model for the core.

-chipscope_ila.vho:
-   VHO template file containing code that can be used as a model for instantiating a CORE Generator module in a VHDL design.

-chipscope_ila.xco:
-   CORE Generator input file containing the parameters used to regenerate a core.

-chipscope_ila_readme.txt:
+XCO file generator:
+   Generate an XCO file for compatibility with legacy flows.

+   * chipscope_ila.xco

+Creates an implementation netlist:
+   Creates an implementation netlist for the IP.

+   * chipscope_ila.cdc
+   * chipscope_ila.ngc
+   * chipscope_ila.vhd
+   * chipscope_ila.vho

+Creates an HDL instantiation template:
+   Creates an HDL instantiation template for the IP.

+   * chipscope_ila.vho

+IP Symbol Generator:
+   Generate an IP symbol based on the current project options'.

+   * chipscope_ila.asy

+Generate ISE metadata:
+   Create a metadata file for use when including this core in ISE designs

+   * chipscope_ila_xmdf.tcl

+Generate ISE subproject:
+   Create an ISE subproject for use when including this core in ISE designs

+   * _xmsgs/pn_parser.xmsgs
+   * chipscope_ila.gise
+   * chipscope_ila.xise

+Deliver Readme:
    Text file indicating the files generated and how they are used.

-chipscope_ila_xmdf.tcl:
-   ISE Project Navigator interface file.
-ISE uses this file to determine how the files output by CORE Generator for the core can be integrated into your ISE project.

-chipscope_ila_flist.txt:
+   * chipscope_ila_readme.txt

+Generate FLIST file:
    Text file listing all of the output files produced when a customized core was generated in the CORE Generator.

+   * chipscope_ila_flist.txt

 Please see the Xilinx CORE Generator online help for further details on generated files and how to use them.